Muncaster Castle and Gardens

 In the Meadow Vole Maze you can imagine being a meadow vole, just two and a half inches tall, living in meadowland, where danger lurks at every turn.
 In the Meadow Vole Maze the secret world of wildlife makes a wild experience.
 You may meet Max Meadowvole, who will help you get home safely.

 The plant centre offers the largest collection of hardy rhododendrons in the North, and a convenient mail order service is available.
-In the old stables area is Creeping Kate’s Kitchen, serving meals and snacks, and the Carriage Gift Shop, selling interesting and unusual gifts.
+In the old stables area is the Stables Cafe, serving meals and snacks, and the Carriage Gift Shop, selling interesting and unusual gifts.
 The Castle is licensed for civil weddings.

 Go to Muncaster Castle Gardens Photo Gallery